GeshanPasindu/GeshanPasindu/README.md

 A final-year research project tackling deepfake detection for resource-constrained devices.
 Built a multimodal preprocessing pipeline (MTCNN for face detection, MediaPipe for landmarks, optical flow for motion cues) feeding into LRATF — a custom 11 MB architecture using MobileNetV3 as a lightweight backbone.
 Temporal consistency across frames is captured with 11 parallel LSTMs and a multi-head attention layer, reaching ~90% validation accuracy while staying small enough for on-device inference.
 Stack: Python, PyTorch, MobileNetV3, MTCNN, MediaPipe

-> More public repos coming soon — several of my production projects were built under client/employer ownership, so they're summarized below instead of linked.

 ### Professional Experience Highlights